Guide to Currency and Prices in Mexico

 How much spending money should I take to Mexico?

-If you’re travelling to Mexico, make sure you budget for about £30 per person per day, or £210 per week, to cover all meals and excursions.
+If you’re travelling to Mexico, make sure you budget for about £30 per person per day, or £210 per week, to cover food, drinks and tips.
+Excursions are something to take note of, two excursions during a week stay could set you back over between £100-£150 so prepare to account for this when figuring out your spending money.

 Tipping in Mexico

 In restaurants, there may be an amount listed as ‘IVA’ (value added tax) or propina (tip) on your bill.
 That’s 16%, so you tip that, but if it’s already included, there’s no need to tip.
-If the taxi driver helps with your luggage, a tip of 10-90 pesos will be appreciated.
-In hotels, tip around 10 to 20 pesos for help with your bag, and housekeepers between 20-50 pesos per night.
-In bars, tip between 10-20 pesos per drink or 10% to 15% of the bill.
+If the taxi driver helps with your luggage, a drink is served to you or your maid refreshes your hotel room, a tip of around 50-100 pesos (roughly £2-£4) is more than appreciated.

-*Prices correct at the time blog was published and are subject to availability.
+*Prices correct at the time the blog was published and are subject to availability.
 T&C’s apply.